u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Stated differently, such a system should:

+- Continue to fund exploratory research, even without a clear short or medium term ROI, see [Astera Institute for a good example](https://asterainstitute.substack.com/p/scientific-publishing-enough-is-enough)
+- Encourage the publication of negative results, which over time will speed up the rate of innovation by mitigating the white space problem
 - Support the publication of **knowledge units**, not just fully formed narratives
+- Give granular attribution for scientists -- not just first and last authors
 - Allow for **continuous iteration** -- meaning publishing intermediate results
 - Make all findings accessible, discoverable, and machine-readable
 - Make things like replication checks, data sharing, etc. native to the system
 - Create norms that reward and incentivize **openness instead of secrecy**
-- Give granular attribution for scientists -- not just first and last authors
-- Ensure scientists can build their prestige through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position
+- Ensure scientists can build their prestige in an interpretable way through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position

-Tracing the thread of science across centuries, it's clear that prestige has played a common, significant role -- initially through the prestige of aristocratic patrons and now through institutional prestige (and of course, the scientist's own prestige).

-Though the technology and infrastructure was always possible for some of these, it feels much more realistic in an agentic world.
+Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world.
 Large language models are rapidly getting us to a point where we can:

 - Address issues of information overload through agentic systems that can contextually evaluate the relevance of significantly more articles than an individual human
 - Have new ways to formulate hypotheses and analyze data, creating room for more experimentation, faster iteration, and more consistent, interoperable data sharing
 - Streamline how we communicate findings and build on our knowledge with the help of reasoning models

-When new models of funding science are combined with new technologies and new infrastructure, there's an opportunity to fundamentally transform how science is done.
+When new models of funding science are combined with new technologies and new infrastructure, there's an opportunity to fundamentally transform how basic science (pre, pre-commercialization) is done.

 ## A Once in a Century Rewrite

 Scientists are hackers and painters.
 They are creative, intelligent, logical.
-They want to creatively express themselves, and solve problems they find interesting.
+They want to express themselves and solve problems they find interesting.
 The incumbent system oppresses this core desire.

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

-There's certainly overlap with what I'm describing here and different schools of thought around the Open Science movement.
+There's definitely overlap with what I'm describing here and different schools of thought around the Open Science movement.
 I don't intend for this to be a replacement or substitute, but a different lens on a similar problem: _how_ we actually open up science in the digital age.

+We're already seeing new approaches for funding outside of the government.
+What we need next is infrastructure and technology to take this one step further: the right way to document and share empirical results ("knowledge units") in a data-first world to speed up the rate of experimentation.

-My hope is that this serves as a timely, big picture view of the system with more context around points of leverage for actionable change.
+My hope is that this post, and others in this series, serve as a timely, big picture view of the system with more context around points of leverage for actionable change.

-In future essays from my SciOS series, I'm going to put more thought into new funding models, infrastructure, and tools emerging in this rapidly evolving space.
-This is just the beginning.

 If you're building toward the future of science — as a researcher, technologist, funder, or dreamer — would love to chat: shishyko@gmail.com